EvidenceForJusticeLab/E4J-civil-summons-repo/README.md

 # Civil Summons Enforcement Project

-Repository for the Evidence for Justice Lab's civil summons data cleaning, merging, exploratory analysis, and model-building workflow.
+Repository for the Evidence for Justice Lab's 2021 civil summons data merging, cleaning, EDA, and model-building workflow.

-The goal of this project is to create and maintain a reproducible analysis dataset for NYC civil summons research.
+The goal of this project is to create a reproducible analysis dataset for NYC civil summons research.
 The repository currently documents a 2021 workflow, with versioned outputs preserved at each stage so future work can be re-created or extended to later years.
+For future civil cummons years, this workflw can be replicated and/or consolidated.

 ## What’s In This Repo

 This repository contains:

-- raw and semi-processed source files used in the cleaning pipeline,
+- raw 2021 civil ciations transcribed from E4J lab members,
+- NYPD/OATH officer data,
-- notebook-based cleaning workflows for civil summons and officer demographic data,
+- notebook cleaning workflows for civil summons and officer demographic data,
 - analysis notebooks and R markdown for modeling,
 - versioned CSV outputs from each major stage,
 - archived notebook versions for traceability,